j33k3k/RT/sysmonInjectionAnalysis.md

 ### Sysmon Analysis
 Direct syscalls produce identical kernel events as previous techniques as Sysmon kernel callbacks are completely unaffected by userland hook bypass.
 The key difference vs T1 and T2 is in the
 EID 10 CallTrace and GrantedAccess value.
 NtOpenProcess via direct syscall enforces exact rights more strictly than Win32 OpenProcess.
 T5 CallTrace shows KERNELBASE.dll is absent from chain in T1/T2 it appeared between ntdll and the injector binary because OpenProcess routes through it.
 In T5 the syscall jumps directly from the injector into the kernel bypassing KERNELBASE.dll entirely where OpenProcess actually lives.
+KERNEL32.DLL+2e957 in calltrace is from the mingw CRT runtime initialisation.

 | Step | Action                              | Sysmon EID | Rule Triggered          |
 |------|-------------------------------------|------------|-------------------------|